 - has a wheeze or is short of breath

-- is having trouble breathing.
+- is having trouble breathing or is breathing heavily.

 Tests for bronchitis

-The doctor can tell whether your child is likely to have bronchitis by asking you questions about your child’s symptoms and by examining your child.
+Your GP can tell whether your child is likely to have bronchitis by asking you questions about your child’s symptoms and by examining your child.

-Your doctor might also refer your child for a chest X-ray if the cough doesn’t go away.
+The GP might also refer your child for a chest X-ray if the cough doesn’t go away.